 Since impulse ear plugs allow you to hear the much of the noise present in the environment around you, this also makes them good choices for hunting ear plugs.

 While they are a good product, impulse ear plugs do not provide a very high level of protection overall (Noise Reduction Rating of 25 for passive protection, slightly less for noise activated protection).
-With that in mind they aren’t the best form of hunting ear protection if you’ll be spending a lot of time at an indoor shooting range or shooting short barreled rifles.
+With that in mind, they aren’t the best form of hunting ear protection if you’ll be spending a lot of time at an indoor shooting range or shooting short barreled rifles.

-For those that want the performance of electronic ear muffs in a smaller package, there are several different types of electronic ear plugs on the market today that are very good choices for use as hunting ear protection.
+For those that want the performance of electronic ear muffs in a smaller package, there are several different types of electronic ear plugs on the market today that are good choices for use as hunting ear protection.
 Etymotic Gunsport Pro electronic ear plugs are one really good choice.
 The same goes for Walker’s Game Ears and Walker’s Silencer Digital Earbuds.

 Since they are ear plugs, they do not protect the outside of your ears.
 As a result, they are designed more for hunters than for shooters (though they may be used for both).
 On the other hand, they have the advantage of not getting in the way of a rifle or shotgun and they can be worn with any headgear.
-I recently purchased a pair of Walker’s HD Pro Elite plugs and I’ve used them pretty successfully on multiple hunting trips.
+I have a pair of Walker’s HD Pro Elite plugs and I’ve used them successfully on multiple hunting trips.

-While they are very good choices for hearing protection while hunting, electronic ear plugs have two significant drawbacks: their cost (they are by far the most expensive option for protecting your hearing while hunting) and the fact that they do not protect the bones of hearing.
+While they are good choices for hearing protection while hunting, electronic ear plugs have two significant drawbacks: their cost (they are by far the most expensive option for protecting your hearing while hunting) and the fact that they do not protect the bones of hearing.

 The price is a bit steep for a casual hunter or shooter but they are well worth the money for a serious hunter who will frequently use them and take advantage of their awesome features.